fboglind/project-acholi/README.md

   --tgt-bpe-operations 7000
 ```
 ### Step 5: *Manually* create the file train_config.yaml
 Use the newly created file *data_config.yaml* as a base.
 Set parameters.
-See *train_config.yaml.example*...
+See example-file: *train_config.yaml.example*.

 ### Step 6: Submit job to Snowy (Uppmax cluster):
 If needed update DATA_DIR with the the full path to data directory